k0ral/hbro/README.rst

   Given the programming language and layout engine, there's no much choice left for the UI toolkit.

 Interprocess interface : ZeroMQ_
-  Socket-like interface that implements various convenient communication schemes like request-reply and publish-subscribe.
+  Socket-like interface that implements various communication schemes like request-reply and publish-subscribe.

 Configuration system : Dyre_
   Dynamic reconfiguration library for haskell programs.